Enemies faced by Batman

 - Then Let Me Be Evil: If he can't be good enough to be a hero, then he's fine being a villain.

 - The Un-Favourite: Thaddeus was the unfavourite compared to his older brother Sid.
 Not only does Mr. Sivana looks down on Thad and practically calls him a wimp, he also tolerates and even approves of Sid's bullying to some degree.
 No wonder Thaddeus goes to kill his family first.

 - Unwitting Pawn: Played With.
 Both Billy and the Wizard Shazam tell him that the Seven Deadly Sins are just using him as a puppet.
-Sivana ignores them but doesn't have a rebuttal either — since the Sins might feasibly abandon him at any moment anyway, it's likely he's doing whatever they want so that they stay with him and he won't lost the powers granted to him.
+Sivana ignores them but doesn't have a rebuttal either — since the Sins might feasibly abandon him at any moment anyway, it's likely he's doing whatever they want so that they stay with him and he won't lose the powers granted to him.
 It's also shown the Sins have no real investment in him personally, and have tempted every potential Champion and he's simply the one to actually set them free.
 Sure enough, when Billy goads Envy enough, it leaps out and leaves Sivana powerless and almost falling to his death.
-Though the rest rush back to him after they realize their mistake before the Eye of Sin his removed from him.

 - Used to Be a Sweet Kid: He used to be a polite, sensitive boy before his rejection by Shazam and the car accident turned him into a villainous Mad Scientist.
 It's worth noting that, at some point, Shazam's magic deemed him worthy enough to be a contender as a champion, even though Shazam himself ultimately didn't deem him completely pure enough.